turbot/steampipe-plugin-wiz/docs/tables/wiz_service_account.md

   name = 'Steampipe';
 ```

-### List service accounts not rotated in last 90 days
+### List service accounts that have not been rotated in the last 90 days

 ```sql
 select